larastudio/stedding/README.md

 Kamal's [swapfile role](https://github.com/kamaln7/ansible-swapfile) has been added with default configuration.
 This to add some more RAM in the form of a swapfile which is especially useful when you are using a 512MB Droplet at Digital Ocean for example.
 ## Todo

-* Cerbot tweaks so certificate is added automatically, preferably with templates, if not with Certbot Nginx plugin.
-* SwiftMail tests
-* MariaDB database tests

 ## Let's Encryp or Commercial SSL Certificates

 OpenSSL role has been added so self signed certificates can be added when you would like to.
 Current Stedding setup is aimed at working with Let's Encrypt so this role has not been acitvated.

-In the Nginx configuration inside `var/main.yml` a block for a commercial SSL Certificate Block has been added.
-These will load certificates assuming them to be at that location.
-Task to add them has not been added yet.
-Paths should be adjusted as per your configuration
+The path to own SSL certificates have been commented out:

 ````
-  ssl_certificate /etc/ssl/certs/domain_com-bundle.crt;
+#  ssl_certificate /etc/ssl/certs/domain_com-bundle.crt;
-  ssl_certificate_key /etc/ssl/certs/domain_com.key;
+#  ssl_certificate_key /etc/ssl/certs/domain_com.key;
-  ssl_protocols       TLSv1.1 TLSv1.2;
+#  ssl_protocols       TLSv1.1 TLSv1.2;
-  ssl_ciphers         HIGH:!aNULL:!MD5;
+#  ssl_ciphers         HIGH:!aNULL:!MD5;
 ````
 As you will see there are two server blocks.
-One is for port 80, the second one should be for port 443 and both in different files
+One is for port 80, the second one should be for port 443 and both in different files:
 ````
 - listen: "80"
     server_name: "example.com www.example.com"
     return: "301 https://example.com$request_uri"
     filename: "example.com.80.conf"
 ````
-Let's Encrypt task for auto renewal has also been added and commented out as not everyone will use LE:
+Let's Encrypt task for auto renewal has also been added :
 ````
 certbot_auto_renew_user: root
 certbot_auto_renew_minute: 20
 certbot_auto_renew_hour: 5
 ````

-Only use it when you are using Let's Encrypt instead of your own certs.
+**NB** Only use it when you are using Let's Encrypt instead of your own certs.
 Beginnning 2018 we should have wildcard certs so things will be much more interesting.